Q: Are you an 'AgTech' company?

 Q: Do you aim to displace meat?

-A: Because we use regionally-sourced feedstock, in the UK and EU we will be GM free as GM broccoli is not grown in the UK or Spain.
 We aim to give food manufacturers high-quality, nutritious, hypoallergenic vegetable protein and fibre that is grown by the farmers in that region in line with the highest of standards relevant to the jurisdiction of sale.
+Because we use regionally-sourced feedstock, in the UK and EU we will be GM free as GM broccoli is not grown in the UK or Spain.

-A: We have a source of organic broccoli and were there to be sufficient demand could run a separate organic line.
+A: No, our products are not currently organic.
+However, we have a source of organic broccoli and were there to be sufficient demand could run a separate organic line.
+This would result in additional costs and so would be more expensive.

 Q: What is your capacity?

-A: We are at Pilot Scale at the moment, but are mobilizing scale manufacturing.
+A: We are at Pilot Scale (2 tonnes per day input capacity, shortly 10 tonnes per day) at the moment, but are mobilizing scale manufacturing (~45 tonnes per day in 2026, moving to multi-00 tonnes in 2027).
 We have Heads-of-Terms with farmers that will allow access to over 300,000 tonnes of feedstock.

 Q: What is your regulatory strategy?